Novatics/followercounter/README.md

 To get the `access_token` first you need to register an application [here](https://www.instagram.com/developer/) and then follow the instructions [here](https://www.instagram.com/developer/authentication/) to authorize your application to access your profile data

+### Getting your access_token for Twitter

+To get the `access_token` first you need to create an application [here](https://developer.twitter.com/en/apps) and then follow the instructions [here](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-users-show).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.